Make no mistake. Wiki software is an excellent collaboration tool that allows you to find, share, and store your company information.

 If the information in your knowledge base isn’t accurate, your employees will look for safer alternatives, even if this means wasting more time gathering information.

 Take your brand everywhere.
-Learn more how to brand your knowledge base.Customize Your Website Now
+Learn more about how to brand your knowledge base.Customize Your Website Now

 Think about how often you update your product.
 Your knowledge base should explain and show every new feature you add.
 This way, your employees stay up to date with your product and can do their jobs well.